 Must be 18 or older, or be 13 or older and have parent or guardian consent.

-- Log them in on the website
+- Log them in to Spotify

 - Create a link on the Home screen which they can use

 With this they can now each listen to their favorite tracks on my family plan.

 This solutions has some drawbacks:

 - Playback is sometimes a little bit flaky, when the phone gets into lock mode